IDSP22/Final_Project_Deep_Sedation/README.md

 <div style="text-align: right">We envisioned and presented and idea of two tabs.
 In one of them, a dashboard that ilustrates the odds of exposure to deep sedation given ethnicities and other characteristics.
 And in a second tab a visualization that illustrates the disparities on deep sedation accross ethnicities.<div/>

 ## Developments after round 1

+ <div style="text-align: right">We created a new app with four tabs in which the research team is able to upload their data.
+So, their estimations could be done based on that instead of simulated data.
+We are still working on the design for the linear regression dashboard.
+And we included the visualization as a gif.<div/>

 ## Plan for testing or getting feedback on the first round prototype

+  <div style="text-align: right">We planned a meeting.
+However due to personal circumstances on both sides of the team we were not able to carry it out.
+And we will try to schedule it for Friday.<div/>

 ## Second round prototype - Application
 ## Describe the latest version and, if applicable, any feedback you received (you may not get to this stage of feedback on the latest version)
 ## Link of Published Application
 ## Potential next steps

+    <div style="text-align: right">Some of the potential next steps would be to fine tune the model estimation of the app and make the visualization reactive.
+As of now it is a gif image generated from an R file. <div/>

 ## References
 [1] “Acute Respiratory Distress Syndrome - What Is Acute Respiratory Distress Syndrome? | NHLBI, NIH.”
 National Heart, Lung, and Blood Institute, 24 Mar.
 2022, www.nhlbi.nih.gov/health/ards.